INQUIRY & INNER REVOLUTION

 “Learn to observe not memorise.
 We have contradiction only when we are not dealing with what is actually going on” JK

-The intention of this inquiry is to allow a subtle, dynamic process of learning to unfold - a learning about who and what we are as human beings.
+The intention of this inquiry is to allow a subtle, unrehearsed process of learning to unfold - a learning about who and what we are as human beings.
 A learning that comes spontaneously with listening, observation and fresh thinking.

 Or do we just want to learn more of the same?